javadfarah/crypto_exchange/README.md

 NOTICE:

 ```
-1. the username and password is : username:admin password:123
+1. The username and password are: username: admin password:123

-1.at the first the user has no money you should increase money from admin panel
+2. at first the user has no money you should increase money from the admin panel

-2.the api takes user_id as input it should be changed to take user_id from authenticated user
+3. the API takes user_id as input it should be changed to take user_id from authenticated user

 ```
 tests:
 ```
-in the src root run following command:
+in the src root run the following command:
 pytest -s  --reuse-db
 ```